 For purposes of this policy, expulsion means a disciplinary removal from the School for more than ten (10) school days without an offer of alternative education services.
 An expulsion may be for a fixed or indefinite period of time.
 If a student is expelled from the School, that student's status as an enrolled student of the School is terminated.
-Expelled students are ~~the formal process of dismissing a student from School.
-Recognizing that students who commit violent or disruptive acts may pose safety problems, the School will work with parents to provide alternative educational placement and programs for the student where appropriate and feasible.
-However, the Principal retains the authority to exclude the student from all School programs or activities for the period of expulsion.~~
+Expelled students are excluded from all School programs or activities for the period of expulsion.